 In the following, we give a more detailed description of all the options presented in the various xml-blocks described in this section.
-Only non-trivial attributes are described below.
-Those with simple yes/no options and whose description above is enough to explain the intended behavior are not included.
+Only nontrivial attributes are described.
+Those with simple yes/no options and whose previous description is enough to explain the intended behavior are not included.